Manage an App Service plan in Azure

 3. In the App Service Plan details section, name the App Service plan, and then select the Operating System and Region.
 The region specifies where your App Service plan is created.

-4. When creating a plan, you can select the pricing tier of the new plan.
-In Pricing Tier, select a Pricing plan or select Explore pricing plans to view additional details.
+4. When you create a plan, you can select the pricing tier of the new plan.
+In Pricing Tier, select a Pricing plan, or select Explore pricing plans to view additional details.

 Important

-When you create an new App Service plan in an existing resource group, certain conditions with existing apps can trigger these errors:
+When you create a new App Service plan in an existing resource group, certain conditions with existing apps can trigger these errors:

 • The pricing tier is not allowed in this resource group